rfitak/HouseWren_Transcriptome/read_processing.md

 _Parameters Explained:_
 - --in1/--in2 :: input forward and reverse read files, recognizes gzip
 - --out1/-out2 :: output forward and reverse read files, recognizes gzip
-- --detect_adapter_for_pe :: enable PE adapter trimming
-- --adapter_fasta :: a file of known Illumina adapters to trim
+- --adapter_fasta :: a file of known Illumina adapters to trim, see [adapters.fa](./Data/adapters.fa)
 - --cut_front :: enable a 5' sliding window trimmer, like trimmomatic
 - --cut_tail :: enable a 3' sliding window trimmer, like trimmomatic
 - --cut_window_size=4 :: window size for the trimming